photon1503/az-native/demos/02-containers/05-config-mgmt/02-app-configuration/readme.md

-# Azure App Config Service
+# Use Azure App Configuration Service

 Execute `create-app-config.azcli` to create an Azure App Configuration Service.